 Pearl Shades

-Similar to the cream dilution, single and double doses of the gene (not to mention the addition of cream) create a broad spectrum of colors.
+Similar to the cream dilution, double doses of the gene (not to mention the addition of cream) create a broad spectrum of colors.

 Single-Dilution Colors

-A single dose of pearl has almost almost no affect on black or bay bases, but on a chestnut it can lighten the body coat.
+A single dose of pearl has almost almost no affect on the darker base colors, but on a chestnut it can lighten the body coat.
 A single pearl can also create pink freckles on the skin and amber eyes.

 Double-Dilution Colors

-Two doses of pearl on a chestnut or bay base produces animals that look similar to champagne dilutions, with golden bodies and light mane and tail hairs.
+Two doses of pearl on a chestnut, bay or brown base produces animals that look similar to champagne dilutions, with golden bodies and light mane and tail hairs.
 On a black base a double dose produces reddish body hair and darker red mane, tail and points – similar to a red dun (without primitive markings).

 Pearl + Cream Colors